 - Nothing less than 3 million pints of Guinness are brewed every day at the St James’ Gate Brewery in Dublin.
 At least that was the numbers pre-covid.

 - The Cliffs of Moher have featured in famous movies, including Harry Potter and the Half-Blood Prince, the Mackintosh Man and The Princess Bride.

 Because Ireland is so isolated from the European mainland, it lacks several common species in Europe, such as moles, weasels, polecats and roe deer.

 Ever been to the Cliffs of Moher?
 Pretty amazing, aren’t they?
 But did you know in Northern Island, there are cliffs called Slieve League that are nearly three times the size of the Cliffs of Moher?
 That’s right, three times.
 The Slieve League Cliffs (Sliabh Liag) are located on the stunning southwest coast of Donegal.
 The cliffs at Slieve League in Donegal are a lesser-known gem.
 Making the west coast of Ireland even more attractive to see.

 - At 688 metres above the Atlantic Ocean, Croaghaun (on Achill Island) are the second-highest cliffs in Europe.
 The highest is in Cape Enniberg in the Faroe Islands.

 - The Céide Fields in County Mayo are the most extensive Stone Age site in the world.
-It contains the oldest known field systems globally (6,000 years old) and Europe’s most massive stone enclosure (77 km).
+It contains the oldest known field systems globally (At over 5,500 years old) and Europe’s most massive stone enclosure (77 km).